Instructions for Visiting Astronomers on Mission to Chile

 48 hours (2 days)

 Please note that for Paranal due to the tight logistic situation earlier arrival at the observatory cannot be accommodated.
 Similarly, Visiting Astronomers are required to leave Paranal immediately after their last night.
 For the stay in Santiago, please also consult paragraph III, 5.

 b) The presence of the Visiting Astronomer at LA SILLA before the start of the observations depends on the transportation schedule.

-Ground transportation between the observatory and the airport in La Serena and vice versa will be available on Mondays, Wednesdays and Fridays only.
+Ground transportation between the observatory and the airport in La Serena and vice versa will be available from Monday to Friday only.
 In general, the Visiting Astronomer will arrive 1 to 2 days before the start of observations, and may leave the site immediately after the observations or up to 2 days.
 (Ground transportation does not work during weekends).

 For more information on the Observatories, please check the La Silla and Paranal web pages.

 c) Visiting Astronomers conducting the observations have to be either the PI or one of the Co-Is of the corresponding ESO programme.

 d) As a rule only one observer per observing run is accepted in Paranal.
 Requests for additional observer(s)

 must include a scientific justification for the presence of multiple observers and the names of the proposed observers.
 Requests must be sent to VAtravel (email@example.com).
 Requests that are not submitted in due time may not be considered.

 ESO will normally cover the expenses for one observer only.
 For GTO observers, ESO will fully support one Visiting Astronomer every 8 nights of the total GTO time allocation per Period.
 Under exceptional circumstances, ESO may make a contribution to the travel and/or board and lodging costs of additional people.

 e) In order to encourage the participation of students during observing runs in La Silla, ESO may support the travel and/or board and lodging for a second observer provided that: